shteeven/catalog-app/README.md

 ```
 After this, the application is ready to use.
 In your browser, go to `localhost:8000`

+## Known issues

+There are many, but having the State 'refresh' when a new param is introduced is on the top of my list of fixes.
+The ability to edit profile info: coming soon.

 ## Contributors

 Some code has been taken an modified from online tutorials: